Berry Cardamom Baked Oatmeal. Steel-cut oats, berries, and nuts baked in a spiced custard is breakfast that make you rise, shine and smile!

 - Rather than berries, bananas, peaches, or apples are good too.

 - Milk, cottage cheese, flax seeds, walnuts and an egg boost the protein to 8 grams per serving and oats, fruit, flax seeds and walnuts add fiber to nearly 4 grams per serving.
 Together, they make a meal rich in healthy goodness.

 - It comes together quickly and can be made ahead, making it an easy breakfast to serve overnight guests.
 Even better, make it for yourself.
 It keeps 3-4 days in the fridge.

 P.S.
-Want more tips & recipes?
-Sign up for my newsletter on the right side of the website…over there →
+Want more healthy living tips & recipes?
+Sign up for my newsletter right here.